Darkdragon14/streamdeck-docker/README.md

 ## Future improvements

-- Add the ability to create and delete specific containers.
 - Enable container deletion using a dial.
 - Implement starting and stopping containers with a dial.
 - Extend functionality to include more services beyond containers.